-There's no doubt about it -- flight training is expensive.
-A private pilot certificate alone can cost between $4,000-$15,000 dollars, depending on a number of factors, including location, quality of instruction, and how quickly your training is completed.
+There's no doubt about it, flight training is expensive.
+A private pilot certificate alone will probably cost from $12,000 to $20,000, depending on a number of factors, including location, quality of instruction, and how quickly you complete your training.

 Scholarships for Non-Collegiate Pilot Training

 - AOPA: The Aircraft Owners and Pilots Association offers four types of scholarships to its members:

 - AOPA High School Flight Training Scholarships are awarded to 80 high school students in the amount of $10,000 each.
 This scholarship is to be used for expenses incurred in the pursuit of a primary pilot certificate—either a private, sport, or recreational pilot certificate.

 - AOPA Teacher Flight Training Scholarships are awarded to as many as 20 teachers who are full-time employees of a school or school system that prepares students for aviation-related careers.
 The scholarship is worth $10,000 and is to be used to pursue a primary pilot certificate.

 - AOPA Primary Flight Training Scholarships are awarded in amounts of $2,500-$7,500 each to AOPA members who are at least 16 years old.
 The scholarship can be applied toward a primary pilot certificate.

 - AOPA Advanced Rating Scholarships are awarded in amounts of $3,000-$10,000 each to AOPA members who will apply them toward achieving the following ratings or certificates: instrument, commercial, certified flight instructor, certified flight instructor–instrument, or multi-engine instructor.

 - EAA Young Eagles: The Experimental Aircraft Association's Young Eagles program has been helping young people achieve their dreams of flight since 1992.
 The program offers three categories of scholarships: